esl/MongooseIM/doc/advanced-configuration/acl.md

 The options listed below are used to assign the users to the access class.
 There are no default values for any of them.

+!!!
+Note
-**Note:** the options can NOT be combined with each other unless the description says otherwise.
+    The options can NOT be combined with each other unless the description says otherwise.

 ### `acl.*.match`